Kory291/Kory291/README.md

 - **Python Programming**: Experienced in developing robust automation scripts and tools.
 - **Test Automation**: Skilled in BDD frameworks like **Gherkin** and **Behave** to deliver high-quality, maintainable tests.
+- **Server Automation**: Skilled in Ansible for server maintenance tasks

 ## 🚀 Current Project